zeabdelkhalek/BlogApp/README.md

 YelpCamp is a project that you can Create , Read , Update and Delete Blogs .
 My version contains also a part that you can add a comments for each blog .

+This version uses Semantic UI as a css libary

 # Setup

 Different setups are needed if you plan on using BlogApp locally :